nothing-to-add/apple-custom-logger/README.md

 ## Thread Safety

-The Logger is marked with `@MainActor` and implements `Sendable`, making it safe to use in concurrent environments while ensuring all logging operations happen on the main actor.
+The Logger singleton is implemented with `@unchecked Sendable` and uses proper synchronization internally, making it safe to use across multiple threads and contexts without additional synchronization requirements.

 ## Requirements